thorlindberg/thesis/dissertation/8-1 results-comparison.md

 @endjson
 @enduml

-{"fig":"embedtypes","caption":"TXON data structure with type declarations embedded in its initialiser, as derived from TypeScript types."}
+{"fig":"embedtypes","caption":"TXON data structure with type declarations embedded in its initialiser."}

 <!--
 3. Transform JSON data structure by embedding its content in a data property at its root node.